When you sit inside the bright orange Audi Q8 concept car, you're greeted with a minimalist interior with no knobs and few physical buttons.

 "What we're showing now is there's no need for a phone," he continues.
 "It's the Android operating system being embedded in the car.
 So no phone required, and the screen is being powered by the computer in the car, running Android."

-Android in the car, the best term to describe Google's latest effort, infuses the operating system in nearly every corner of a vehicle.
+Android in the car, the best way to describe Google's latest effort, infuses the operating system into nearly every corner of a vehicle.

 What's more, Google Assistant is a key part of the system, letting drivers use a button on the steering wheel or voice commands to call up Google's digital helper when they need an update on the weather, directions to the nearest sushi restaurant, or any other query.